caprover/caprover-website/docs/run-locally.md

 Once you confirmed that you have the prereqs ready, you can go ahead and install Captain on your machine, similar to what you do on server.
 Make sure you run as a user with sufficient permission, i.e. `sudo` on linux based systems.
 Just follow the steps outlined here: [Captain Installation](get-started#step-1-captain-installation)

 **EXCEPT**
-Do not run `captainduckduck serversetup`.
+Do not run `caprover serversetup`.
 Instead, go to http://localhost:3000 and manually set root domain to `captain.x`.
 DO NOT enable/force HTTPS.
 Obviously, you cannot enable HTTPS on your local domain (captain.x).

-Once you set your root domain as `captain.x`, use `captainduckduck login` and enter `captain.captain.x` as your captain URL and captain42 as your password.
+Once you set your root domain as `captain.x`, use `caprover login` and enter `captain.captain.x` as your captain URL and captain42 as your password.

 **NON-LINUX USERS**